New locations for measles risk — Not just Ocean County anymore

 The New Jersey Department of Health has identified three more places where visitors could have come in contact with measles.

 It said a "a highly suspect case of measles" associated with the ongoing Ocean County outbreak may have exposed individuals in Passaic County.
-A Passaic County resident could have exposed others to the infection while in Passaic County between Nov.
+A resident of that county have exposed others to the infection while there between Nov.
 17 and Nov.
 18.

 In addition, officials have confirmed a 15th case of measles in Ocean County, though there are no known public exposures connected to that person.